Taiwan Obasang Political Equality Party: Party policies

 The party's core values are political equality, children's rights, a parent-child friendly society, environmental justice, gender equality, animal protection, defending Taiwan's sovereignty and labor rights.

 In terms of cross-strait relations and foreign affairs and national defense, the party believes that Taiwan has become a sovereign and independent country, and that it is necessary to strengthen national identity, promote Taiwan's local culture, and transmit Taiwan's values to the international community.
 In addition, it should establish a civil defense mechanism and implement national defense reform, national defense autonomy, strengthen Taiwan's self-defense force, prepare for war rather than avoiding it, prevent China's attempts to change the status quo, oppose China's threat of force, and enhance Taiwan-U.S. relations.
 In addition, in 2022, the entire party will sign a "pledge to defend Taiwan without surrender".

-In September 2025, the party announced an alliance with the New Power Party, Statebuilding Party and Green Party Taiwan for the 2026 local elections.
+In September 2025, the party announced an alliance Taiwan Go Go with the New Power Party, Statebuilding Party and Green Party Taiwan for the 2026 local elections.
 The parties agreed to coordinate the nominations for local council seats.
 They also agreed on shared principles including defending Taiwan from Chinese aggression, narrowing the wealth gap, and protecting the environment.